jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 SRv6-based L3VPN functionality interconnects multiple sites to resemble a private network service over public or multi-tenant infrastructure.
 The basic SRv6 configuration was completed in [Lab 2](/lab_2/lab_2-guide.md).

-In this lab the BGP SID will be allocated in per-VRF mode and provides End.DT4 or End.DT6 support.
-End.DT4/6 represents the Endpoint with decapsulation and IPv4 or v6 table lookup.
+In this lab a BGP SID will be allocated in per-VRF mode and provides End.DT4 or End.DT6 functionality.
+End.DT4/6 represents the Endpoint with decapsulation and IPv4 or v6 lookup in a specific VRF table.

-For more details on the End.DT6 standard see this [LINK](https://datatracker.ietf.org/doc/html/rfc8986#name-enddt6-decapsulation-and-sp)
+For more details on SRv6 network programming End.DT functionality please see [LINK](https://datatracker.ietf.org/doc/html/rfc8986#name-enddt6-decapsulation-and-sp)

 BGP encodes the SRv6 SID in the prefix-SID attribute of the IPv4/6 L3VPN Network Layer Reachability Information (NLRI) and advertises it to IPv6 peering over an SRv6 network.
 The Ingress PE (provider edge) router encapsulates the VRF IPv4/6 traffic with the SRv6 VPN SID and sends it over the SRv6 network.